cloud-gov/cg-site/_posts/2021-02-05-cloud-gov_a_different_kind_of_cloud.md

 * The platform automatically scales the application from one to dozens of instances depending on what is needed, and automatically load balances traffic between instances.
 * The platform will continually monitor the health of an application and recycle app instances that become unhealthy, automatically routing traffic only to healthy app instances.

 Because the cloud.gov platform handles all of the hard parts of deploying an application, a project team can focus on building a great app.
-Instead of worrying about the many details and requirements of setting up a cloud infrastructure, cloud.gov acts as a concierge service for your application, turning complex, risky, multi-step deployments simple and efficient.
+Instead of worrying about the many details and requirements of setting up a cloud infrastructure, cloud.gov acts as a concierge service for your application, making complex, risky, multi-step deployments simple and efficient.

 To learn more about cloud.gov, you can reach out to the team at [inquiries@cloud.gov](mailto:inquiries@cloud.gov) for more information, or to set up an introductory call.